 - 3.2.1 The Proposed Scheme is designed to provide RCHE to meet the needs of the community in long term.
 However, as constrained by various factors discussed under para 1.5.2, it is inevitable that the footprint for the lower portion of the development occupied by the RCHE cannot be further minimised.
-Nevertheless, the Proposed Scheme also incorporates various good design feature beneficial to air ventilation such as separation of building from site boundary and optimal residential portion disposition and shape advantageous to prevailing wind penetration.
+Nevertheless, the Proposed Scheme also incorporates various good design feature to facilitate air ventilation such as building setbacks from site boundary and optimal residential portion disposition and shape advantageous to prevailing wind penetration.
 The details of the mitigation measures in the site layout for enhancing the air ventilation of the Development and the surrounding areas are summarised below and illustrated in Appendix 1. - Under this proposal, the lowest 3 levels of the RCHE of the development (with around 10m headroom) provides setback from all boundaries: at least 3m from north boundary; ~4.5m from east/west boundaries; more than 9m from south boundary to facilitate wind flow around the Application Site at pedestrian level. - The residential portion of the development is of "L" shape and oriented in such as away that the southwest portion of the Application Site would be free from any structure.
 It will facilitate easterly and southeasterly wind penetration through the site (by passing the southwest part) at higher level. - Similar to the Baseline Scheme, there is also a wide opening on west side at G/F proposed.
 Building setback in addition to the opening will act as a local air paths for wind penetration to the downwind region. - 3.2.2 Further discussion of the scheme based on the good design features above is included below.
+In the evaluation, all the major noise barriers, elevated structures, planned and committed development within the surrounding area shown in Figure 1 have been taken into account.